-You can change the main armament according to certain conditions:
+You can change the main armament according to certain conditions.
 Guns can be changed to more modern versions of the same calibre.

-Triple turrets can be changed to double turrets with larger guns.
+Triple turrets can be changed to double turrets with larger guns or vice versa if the calibres are compatible.
 Double turrets can be changed to single turrets or vice versa if the calibres are compatible.
-Compatible calibres are

-11 and 15 in.
-12 and 15 or 16 in.
-8 in and 10 in.
-6 in and 8 in.

-Thus you can change a turret with triple 11 in guns to a double turret with 15 in guns or vice versa.
+For example, a double 8 in turret can be exchanged for a single 10 in turret or a triple 12 in turret can be exchanged for a double 16 in turret.
+To see the combinations available during a rebuild, select the turret and press the 'Rebuild?' button under the turret list.